You may have been constructively dismissed if your employer has made negative changes

 Our employment lawyers can tell you whether you have been constructively dismissed, and help you act so you can recover your losses.

-The constructive dismissal and wrongful dismissal employment lawyers at Levitt Sheikh are experts in employment law and labour law in Toronto, the GTA and across Canada.
+The constructive dismissal and wrongful dismissal employment lawyers at Levitt LLP are experts in employment law and labour law in Toronto, the GTA and across Canada.
 Our team of employment lawyers have handled countless claims of constructive dismissal.
 Our employment lawyers have the knowledge, experience and resources to help you through every step of the process.

 Each situation is unique, so schedule a consultation today with one of our employment lawyers in Toronto, the GTA or across Canada to learn about your options.